 - Mount Hua is the “Western Peak” (西岳 xi yue) of the Five Holy Mountains of China.
 It is notorious for its steep and dangerous ascent.

-8. Pan Gu Creates the World (盘古开天 pan gu kai tian)
+8. Pan Gu Creates the World (盘古开天 Pan Gu Kai Tian)

 After gaining sentience, Pan Gu progressively shaped the world that we know of today.
-With his mighty axe, he split the sky from the earth.
+With his mighty ax, he split the sky from the earth, and separated the Yin and Yang.
 He also ensured the sky stayed separated by continuously pushing it upwards.

 His body also formed the world, or more specifically, the continent of China.
 The rest of him transformed into the living beings that populate the world today.
-Based on this myth, everything in the world, ourselves inclusive, originated from Pan Gu.
+Based on this Chinese creation myth, everything in the world, ourselves inclusive, originated from Pan Gu.

 Interesting to know: